ronysdev/SnakesAndLadders/README.txt

 Level - defines players movement and validity using ConfigModel SnakesAndLadders - Facade for our API, responsible for adding user / acquiring his status.

+When running locally please make sure you have levelConfig.json in your current domain base directory.

 Unit Testing with xUnit